ShaneeexD/KCD-2-Dice-Calc/README.md

 - Average margin (Player - AI)
 - Distribution of game lengths (by number of turns)
 - Elapsed time
+- Example game logs showing turn-by-turn decisions

+### Play Book Tab

+The Play Book is a real-time assistant for actual gameplay that provides turn-by-turn guidance:

+1. Select your 6 dice for the turn (or load from Game Simulator)
+2. Set your game parameters:
+   - Game point limit (default: 8000)
+   - Your current Overall score
+   - AI's current score (for win probability calculations)
+3. Enter your roll values for each die (labeled with die names and D# tags)
+4. Click "Suggest Best Keep" to get ranked options

+The Play Book offers:
+- Win probability optimization: Ranks options by chance to win the game from your exact state
+- EV optimization: Alternative ranking by risk-adjusted expected value
+- Fast mode: Quick heuristic suggestions when you need speed over precision
+- Risk penalty adjustment: Control risk aversion in EV mode
+- One-click application of suggestions
+- Banking recommendations when reaching the game limit
+- Turn and overall score tracking

+Controls:
+- Load Player Dice from Game Simulator: Copy dice from Game Simulator tab
+- Reset Turn: Clear current turn (keeps Overall score)
+- Full Reset: Reset Overall score and current turn
+- Bank Now: End turn and add points to Overall score
+- Apply #1-5: Apply specific suggestions from the ranked list

 ### Strategy Calculator Tab (Work in Progress)